-Short-term fellowships are generally restricted to postdoctoral scholars, PhD candidates, or holders of other terminal degrees who live and work outside of the Chicago area and who have a specific need for Newberry collection.
-These fellowships require residency at the Newberry, unless otherwise noted.
-Some fellowships are open to other categories of applicants and Chicago residents.
-Please read the following descriptions carefully for the eligibility restrictions on particular fellowships and refer to Eligibility and Application Information.
-The tenure of short-term fellowships is one continuous month, unless otherwise noted.
-Scholars who have an extensive need for use of the collections may request two months of fellowship support.
-The award is $2,000 per month for most short-term fellowships.
+Short-Term Fellowships are available to postdoctoral scholars, PhD candidates, or those who hold other terminal degrees and who live and work outside of the Chicago Metro area.
+Most fellowships require residency at the Newberry and are intended to support scholarly research.
+Additionally, applicants must have a specific need for the Newberry’s collection.
+Some Short-Term Fellowships are open to other categories of applicants and Chicago residents, so please read the descriptions below carefully in order to determine your eligibility.
+The tenure for a Short-Term Fellowship is one continuous month, but scholars who have an extensive need for the collections may request up to two months of support.
+Unless otherwise noted, the stipend is $2,500 per month.

 List of Short-Term Fellowships